 Instagramer Jeremy Jacobowitz from Brunch Boys tried the faux-roast smoked watermelon and said that the dish is "an acid trip for your taste buds."
 In another description, Takana Farms says, "It was definitely interesting!"

-Food Insider visited the restaurant and posted a video wit Horowitz walking through the process of smoked watermelon.
+Food Insider visited the restaurant and posted a video with Horowitz walking through the process of smoked watermelon.
 It takes four to six days to prepare and starts with slicing the rind of the watermelon off than letting it sit in a flavorful brine mixed with coriander, oregano, Kosher salt, and oakwood ash.
-Add black pepper for a bit of a kick!
-After brining the melon in deliciousness for four days, it's dried and then smoked for half a day.
+Black pepper is added for a bit of a kick, then after brining the melon in deliciousness for four days, it's dried and smoked for half a day.

 When the watermelon "ham" is pulled out of the smoker, the outside of the fruit actually looks like the skin on a ham.
 To give the exterior that caramelized crisp, Horowitz scores the "skin" and bastes the smoked watermelon in olive oil, rosemary, and the watermelon juice.
 A little flame turns the liquid into the meaty-looking crunch on the exterior.

-The taste is unlike ham or fresh watermelon, according to Food Insider.
-It's sweet and salty and smoky, and definitely, a must try.
+The taste is unlike ham or fresh watermelon, according to tasters.
+It's sweet, salty, and smoky, and definitely, a must try.

 It's not the first smoked melon Horowitz has added to the Ducks Eatery menu.
 There's a smoked cantaloupe burger that takes a square of thick smoked melon and adds caramelized onion, hot ranch, lettuce, and sesame for an amazing-sounding beef alternative.